 use.
 In evaluating these reviews, we consider performance on different flooring

-surfaces, pet-hair removal, features and attachments, and ease of use and
+surfaces, pet-hair removal, features and attachments, ease of use and

-durability to help you find the best portable vacuum for your cleaning needs.
+durability to help us recommend the best portable vacuum for your cleaning